Harjit Bhogal

 I'm an Associate Professor of Philosophy at the University of Maryland, College Park.
 I work mainly in philosophy of science and metaphysics.
 Though recently I've been doing some work in metaethics.

-I'm currently working on projects investigating the nature and theoretical role of coincidences; the Humean approach to metaphysics; and how understanding the nature of scientific explanation can help us make progress on some classic disputes in metaethics.
+I'm currently working on projects investigating the nature and theoretical role of coincidences; the Humean approach to metaphysics; and how understanding the nature of scientific explanation can help us make progress on some classic disputes in ethics.

 Before coming to Maryland I received my PhD from NYU in 2017.
 My thesis was about explanation in the special sciences.
 Before that I did a B.Phil in Philosophy and a BA in Philosophy, Politics and Economics, both at the University of Oxford.